 The checklist of the documents required to obtain the liquor license (precisely in New Delhi) are:

-- Application in prescribed form duly signed by M.D./Authorized Director/ Authorized Working Partner/President or Secretary of the Society.
+- Application in the prescribed form duly signed by M.D./Authorized Director/ Authorized Working Partner/President or Secretary of the Society.

 - Processing Fee of Rs.5000/-